tahamajs/Course-Selection-System_Project/README.md

 * **Internationalization and Localization** : The system includes support for multiple languages, with translations managed through Django’s translation framework.
 This ensures that the system can be used in different linguistic and cultural contexts.

- ## Installation Guide

-   To set up the project locally, follow these steps:

-   ### 1. Clone the Repository

-   First, you need to clone the project repository to your local machine.
-Use the following commands:

-   <pre><div class="dark bg-gray-950 contain-inline-size rounded-md border-[0.5px] border-token-border-medium"><div class="flex items-center relative text-token-text-secondary bg-token-main-surface-secondary px-4 py-2 text-xs font-sans justify-between rounded-t-md"><span>bash</span><div class="flex items-center"><span class="" data-state="closed"><button class="flex gap-1 items-center"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="none" viewBox="0 0 24 24" class="icon-sm"><path fill="currentColor" fill-rule="evenodd" d="M7 5a3 3 0 0 1 3-3h9a3 3 0 0 1 3 3v9a3 3 0 0 1-3 3h-2v2a3 3 0 0 1-3 3H5a3 3 0 0 1-3-3v-9a3 3 0 0 1 3-3h2zm2 2h5a3 3 0 0 1 3 3v5h2a1 1 0 0 0 1-1V5a1 1 0 0 0-1-1h-9a1 1 0 0 0-1 1zM5 9a1 1 0 0 0-1 1v9a1 1 0 0 0 1 1h9a1 1 0 0 0 1-1v-9a1 1 0 0 0-1-1z" clip-rule="evenodd"></path></svg>Copy code</button></span></div></div><div class="overflow-y-auto p-4" dir="ltr"><code class="!whitespace-pre hljs language-bash">git clone <repository_url>
-   cd <repository_directory>
-   </code></div></div></pre>

-   Replace** **`<repository_url>` with the actual URL of the repository and** **`<repository_directory>` with the desired directory name.

-   ### 2. Set Up Environment Variables

-   Next, you need to configure the environment variables that the Django project will use.
-These variables are essential for the project to connect to the database, manage API keys, and handle other sensitive information.

-   * Create a** **`.env` file in the project root directory.
-This file should be based on the provided** **`.env.example` file.
-   * Ensure that you set up the following additional environment files:
-     * `.db.env`: Contains environment variables specific to the database configuration.
-     * `.dev.env`: Contains development-specific environment variables.
-     * `minio.env`: Contains configuration for MinIO, which is used for file storage.

-   ### 3. Build and Run the Application Using Docker

-   Once the environment variables are set, you can build and run the application using Docker.
-Docker simplifies the setup by ensuring that all dependencies and services are correctly configured and running in isolated containers.

-   To build and start the application, run the following command:

-   <pre><div class="dark bg-gray-950 contain-inline-size rounded-md border-[0.5px] border-token-border-medium"><div class="flex items-center relative text-token-text-secondary bg-token-main-surface-secondary px-4 py-2 text-xs font-sans justify-between rounded-t-md"><span>bash</span><div class="flex items-center"><span class="" data-state="closed"><button class="flex gap-1 items-center"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="none" viewBox="0 0 24 24" class="icon-sm"><path fill="currentColor" fill-rule="evenodd" d="M7 5a3 3 0 0 1 3-3h9a3 3 0 0 1 3 3v9a3 3 0 0 1-3 3h-2v2a3 3 0 0 1-3 3H5a3 3 0 0 1-3-3v-9a3 3 0 0 1 3-3h2zm2 2h5a3 3 0 0 1 3 3v5h2a1 1 0 0 0 1-1V5a1 1 0 0 0-1-1h-9a1 1 0 0 0-1 1zM5 9a1 1 0 0 0-1 1v9a1 1 0 0 0 1 1h9a1 1 0 0 0 1-1v-9a1 1 0 0 0-1-1z" clip-rule="evenodd"></path></svg>Copy code</button></span></div></div><div class="overflow-y-auto p-4" dir="ltr"><code class="!whitespace-pre hljs language-bash">docker-compose up --build
-   </code></div></div></pre>

-   This command uses Docker Compose to build the Docker images and start the containers as defined in the** **`docker-compose.yml` file.

-   ### 4. Apply Migrations

-   Django uses migrations to apply changes to the database schema.
-After starting the application, you need to apply these migrations:

-   <pre><div class="dark bg-gray-950 contain-inline-size rounded-md border-[0.5px] border-token-border-medium"><div class="flex items-center relative text-token-text-secondary bg-token-main-surface-secondary px-4 py-2 text-xs font-sans justify-between rounded-t-md"><span>bash</span><div class="flex items-center"><span class="" data-state="closed"><button class="flex gap-1 items-center"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="none" viewBox="0 0 24 24" class="icon-sm"><path fill="currentColor" fill-rule="evenodd" d="M7 5a3 3 0 0 1 3-3h9a3 3 0 0 1 3 3v9a3 3 0 0 1-3 3h-2v2a3 3 0 0 1-3 3H5a3 3 0 0 1-3-3v-9a3 3 0 0 1 3-3h2zm2 2h5a3 3 0 0 1 3 3v5h2a1 1 0 0 0 1-1V5a1 1 0 0 0-1-1h-9a1 1 0 0 0-1 1zM5 9a1 1 0 0 0-1 1v9a1 1 0 0 0 1 1h9a1 1 0 0 0 1-1v-9a1 1 0 0 0-1-1z" clip-rule="evenodd"></path></svg>Copy code</button></span></div></div><div class="overflow-y-auto p-4" dir="ltr"><code class="!whitespace-pre hljs language-bash">docker-compose exec web python manage.py migrate
-   </code></div></div></pre>

-   This command runs the Django migration scripts, which will create the necessary database tables and apply any schema changes.

-   ### 5. Create a Superuser for Accessing the Admin Panel

-   To access the Django admin interface, you'll need to create a superuser account.
-This account will have full access to the admin panel:

-   <pre><div class="dark bg-gray-950 contain-inline-size rounded-md border-[0.5px] border-token-border-medium"><div class="flex items-center relative text-token-text-secondary bg-token-main-surface-secondary px-4 py-2 text-xs font-sans justify-between rounded-t-md"><span>bash</span><div class="flex items-center"><span class="" data-state="closed"><button class="flex gap-1 items-center"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" fill="none" viewBox="0 0 24 24" class="icon-sm"><path fill="currentColor" fill-rule="evenodd" d="M7 5a3 3 0 0 1 3-3h9a3 3 0 0 1 3 3v9a3 3 0 0 1-3 3h-2v2a3 3 0 0 1-3 3H5a3 3 0 0 1-3-3v-9a3 3 0 0 1 3-3h2zm2 2h5a3 3 0 0 1 3 3v5h2a1 1 0 0 0 1-1V5a1 1 0 0 0-1-1h-9a1 1 0 0 0-1 1zM5 9a1 1 0 0 0-1 1v9a1 1 0 0 0 1 1h9a1 1 0 0 0 1-1v-9a1 1 0 0 0-1-1z" clip-rule="evenodd"></path></svg>Copy code</button></span></div></div><div class="overflow-y-auto p-4" dir="ltr"><code class="!whitespace-pre hljs language-bash">docker-compose exec web python manage.py createsuperuser
-   </code></div></div></pre>

-   Follow the prompts to set a username, email, and password for the superuser.

-   ### 6. Access the Application

-   Finally, you can access the running application through your web browser:

-   * The application should be available at** **`http://localhost:8000`.
-   * The Django admin panel can be accessed at** **`http://localhost:8000/admin`.

 ## API Documentation

 API endpoints are available for different user roles (Admin, Faculty, Students).
 The documentation is auto-generated and accessible via Swagger at** **`http://localhost:8000/swagger/`.